Anngineer/personal-portfolio/README.md

 ## Contact

-Please feel free to contact me at Anngineer@gmail.com in regards to my work or future projects.
+Please feel free to contact me at me at [LinkedIn](www.linkedin.com/in/anngineer) in regards to my work or future projects.